hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/hpc-modules.md

 module avail GCC
 ```

-Furthermore, the following command list you all the modules containg a certain substring in the name, even in other software stacks:
+Furthermore, the following command lists you all the modules containing a certain sub-string in the name, even in other software stacks, e.g.:
 ```Bash
 module spider Assambler
 ```
-In the example above all modules with the substring *Assambler* will be listed, in this case the ones from the Vital-It software stack.
+In the example above all modules with the sub-string *Assambler* will be listed, in this case the ones from the Vital-It software stack.

 ### Load/Add a Modules